Diversity, equity and inclusion

 Our Respectful Workplace Policy and Procedures describe behaviours that are prohibited, as well as the roles and responsibilities of everyone in maintaining a respectful workplace, free of discrimination, harassment and violence.

-The policy also outlines the procedures and mechanisms that are available for anyone believing they have been subject to or have witnessed any behaviour which is contrary to the Policy, including a reporting hotline and web portal operated by a third-party provider that is available 24 hours a day, 365 days a year.
+The policy also outlines the procedures and mechanisms that are available for anyone believing they have been subject to or have witnessed any behaviour which is contrary to the Policy.

-Power Corporation is also committed to handling all complaints swiftly and confidentially, to the extent possible in light of the need to take appropriate corrective measures.
-The Corporation will not take any reprisal or retaliation measures, including any adverse employment measures, against any Director, officer, employee and/or third party who in good faith brings forward actual or potential violations or other concerns.
+Power Corporation is committed to handling all complaints swiftly and confidentially, to the extent possible in light of the need to take appropriate corrective measures.

 We provide an annual training on our Code of Business Conduct and Ethics and on our Respectful Workplace Policy and Procedures, which emphasize our commitment to provide a respectful and equitable workplace.